The Prime Geodesic Theorem for $\mathrm{PSL}_{2}(\mathbb{Z}[i])$ and Spectral Exponential Sums: Acknowledgements

-Finally, there is what we must think of carefully.
-The symmetry in the Picard manifold and the symmetries of the fundamental domain do imply that the Maa{\ss} forms fall into four symmetry classes named $\mathbf{D}, \, \mathbf{G}, \, \mathbf{C}$, and $\mathbf{H}$, which fits respectively into

-In this scenario, Steil~\cite{Steil1999} found that if $\lambda = 1+t^{2}$ is an eigenvalue corresponding to an eigenfunction of the symmetry class $\mathbf{G}$ (resp. $\mathbf{H}$), then there exists an eigenfunction of the symmetry class $\mathbf{D}$ (resp. $\mathbf{C}$) corresponding to the \textit{same} eigenvalue (see also Conjecture 8.2 of~\cite{AurichSteinerThen2012}).
-In short, there occur systematically degenerated eigenvalues (conjecturally two-fold) between different symmetry classes.
-We also observe that it seems to be much less eigenvalues in the symmetry classes $\mathbf{G}$ and $\mathbf{H}$ than in the symmetry classes $\mathbf{D}$ and $\mathbf{C}$.
-Such degeneracies were first perceived by Huntebrinker and subsequently expounded by Steil~\cite{Steil1999} with the effective use of Hecke operators.
-We find that almost all eigenvalues eventually become two-fold degenerated in the semiclassical limit, and this property substantially affects the behaviour of $S(T, X)$ in our context.

-\subsection{Acknowledgements}
+\section{Acknowledgements}

-I would like to thank Peter Sarnak for his valuable comments and suggestions, and Holger Then for giving me his list of the first 13950 eigenvalues for $\PSL_{2}(\mathcal{O})$.
-I am also grateful to Akio Fujii for teaching his proof of results stated in~\cite{Fujii1984}, and Giacomo Cherubini, Dimitrios Chatzakos and Niko Laaksonen for illuminating discussions.
-I express my gratefulness to E. Mehmet K{\i}ral, Shin-ya Koyama, Maki Nakasuji, Hiroyuki Ochiai, Masao Tsuzuki for their feedback on earlier drafts.
+The author wishes to thank Peter Sarnak for his valuable suggestions and Holger Then~for his list of the first 13950 eigenvalues for $\PSL_{2}(\mathcal{O})$.
+He also thanks Akio Fujii for teaching~his proof of results in~\cite{Fujii1984}, and Giacomo Cherubini, Dimitrios Chatzakos, and Niko Laaksonen for discussions.
+The author expresses his gratitude to Eren Mehmet K{\i}ral, Shin-ya Koyama, Maki Nakasuji, Hiroyuki Ochiai, Mikhail Smotrov, and Masao Tsuzuki for their feedback on earlier drafts.
 Special thanks are owed to the anonymous referees for their thorough review that helped improve the readability and rigor of the article.